-Android Tutorial: Writing your own Content provider
+Android Tutorial: Writing your own Content Provider

 Implementing a content provider involves always the following steps: